What The Menendez Brothers' Life In Prison Is Really Like

 Advertisement

-However, when talking with A&E True Crime, Robert Rand emphasized how the brothers have decided to spend their free time.
+However, when talking with A&E True Crime, journalist Robert Rand (pictured above) emphasized how the brothers have decided to spend their free time.
 "What's really important about Lyle and Erik in 2022 is that they are both contributing quite a bit to their prison community.
 Lyle is very involved in prison reform activism," he said.
-Lyle has served as president of the inmate government for over 15 years, so he's often been in a position to make significant changes.
+Lyle served as president of the inmate government for many years, so he was often in a position to make significant changes.
 Erik has done his part as well, devoting himself to assisting terminally ill inmates.

 The brothers were reunited after over 20 years behind bars